Applying research and learning to assess and strengthen market system resilience globally

 We apply USAID’s MSR Framework by developing resilience theories of changes, designing and conducting studies and evaluations, and facilitating learning and adaptive management workshops to strengthen results of market systems development programs.

-The system resilience approach can be applied to many types of systems, ranging from agricultural, environmental, water, energy, and health.
-Potential application of RTI’s MSR approach include:
+The MSR approach can be applied to many types of systems, ranging from agricultural, environmental, water, energy, and health.
+RTI has applied the MSR approach to the following sectors by developing frameworks, measurement approaches, tools, learning briefs, and generating evidence:

 A Somali man walks with a herd of cattle.